lukiiimohh/autosetup-kitty/README.md

 ## Video 📸
 Aquí tienes un vídeo para ver como funciona el script ✂️ Here you can see a video of how the script works!
 https://youtu.be/XEXcTLyDg6Q
-Se me olvidó hacer `ls`, pero el script crea su propio directorio con el nombre de la máquina ✂️ I forgot to do `ls` but the script creates it's own directory with the machine name!
+Se me olvidó hacer `ls`, pero el script crea su propio directorio con el nombre de la máquina, igualmente se puede ver en el `pwd` de EWW o en la propia shell ✂️ I forgot to do `ls` but the script creates it's own directory with the machine name! anyways you can see it in the EWW `pwd` or in the shell.